-Maintain a Current and Supportable Technology Infrastructure - \$2.00 M desire to adopt contemporary but relevant and supportable technology industry trends, as well as the ability to leverage existing infrastructure.
-Projects funded in FY 2018 will support the goal of updating and strengthening the technology foundation where practical, and ensure that residents, the business community and County staff have appropriate and reliable access to information and services.
+In an ever evolving technology and communications environment, maintaining current and supportable technology architecture is a challenge that must be continually addressed.
+The County's technological improvement strategy strives to balance business needs that require technology investments with the desire to adopt contemporary but relevant and supportable technology industry trends, as well as the ability to leverage existing infrastructure.
+Projects funded in FY 2019 will support the goal of updating and strengthening the technology foundation where practical, and ensuring that residents, the business community, and County staff have appropriate and reliable access to information and services.